sonalin272/AWS_Web_App_Project/final_project/README.md

 1. Ensure that IAM profile, security key, 'developer' role, security group exists and accordingly replace values while passing arguments to create-env.sh

-2. Place below 6 files from /snimbalk/final_project folder of git repository into your /home/ubuntu/ directory.

-	create-app-env.sh, create-tables.php, create-env.sh, installapp.sh, installappcronjob.sh, destroy-env.sh
+2. Place below 6 files from /snimbalk/final_project folder of git repository into your /home/ubuntu/ directory. create-app-env.sh, create-tables.php, create-env.sh, installapp.sh, installappcronjob.sh, destroy-env.sh

 3. Please replace below positional parameter by your mobile number if you want to receive notifiction on your mobile .'hajeck@iit.edu' is already added in the script so kindly click on confirm option once you receive an email from aws after execution of below script.

 	sh create-app-env.sh 15129476633

-	Kindly put eartrumpet.png, Knuth.jpg images into 'raw-smn' and eartrumpet-bw.png, Knuth-bw.jpg images into 'finished-smn' buckets.
+	After execution of above script, kindly put eartrumpet.png, Knuth.jpg images into 'raw-smn' and eartrumpet-bw.png, Knuth-bw.jpg images into 'finished-smn' buckets.
 This will display images in the 'controller' user's gallery to start with an application.If you change bucket names in create-app-env.sh and profile.php scripts then update urls in the insert statements of create-tables.php as well else images will be blank in gallery.

 4. sh create-env.sh ami-438b2a23 snimbalk sg-fd8c4384 snimbalk-load-balancer snimbalk-launch-config snimbalk-auto-scaling-group 4

-5. Wait for 1 min to get environment ready and then open web app url(index.php) in the browser to access application

-	Admin username and password -
+5. Wait for 1 min to get environment ready and then open web app url(index.php) in the browser to access application Admin username and password -
-	Username: controller;
+	Username: controller
-	Password : admin;
+	Password : admin

-	Your username and password -
+	You username and password -
-	username: hajek@iit.edu;
+	username: hajek@iit.edu
-	password: ilovebunny;
+	password: ilovebunny
 	(Username and password details are also listed in create-tables.php)
 6. sh destroy-env.sh
 ---------------------------------------------------------------------------------------------------------------------------------